 - Always ventilate the camper while sleeping. - The fan will not ventilate well if an air inflow source such as a window is not opened.
-For best ventilating results, open a window the farthest distance from the fan so air can flow through the entire camper. - See operating instructions of the fan vent included in the Owner's Packet.
+For best ventilating results, open a window the farthest distance from the fan so air can flow through the entire camper. - See the operating instructions for the fan vent included in the Owner's Packet.